Identifying if a vehicle is abandoned

 Postal address: South Staffordshire Council, Wolverhampton Road, Codsall, Wolverhampton, WV8 1PX

-Once a vehicle has been reported to the Council, a site visit will be carried out within two working days of receipt of the complaint.
-If the Council considers the vehicle to be abandoned, a notice will be placed on the vehicle and sent to the registered keeper.
-This notice will give the registered keeper 15 days to remove the vehicle from the location in question.
+Once a vehicle has been reported to the Council, a site visit will be carried out within 14 working days of receipt of the report.
+If the Council considers the vehicle to be abandoned, a notice will be placed on the vehicle.
+This notice will give 15 days for the vehicle to be removed from the location in question.

 Once the 15 days period has passed, the Council will carry out a site visit to establish whether the car has been removed.
 If the vehicle is still in situ, the vehicle will be removed and potentially destroyed under the Refuse Disposal (Amenity) Act 1978 Section 3 (1)(5).